bmazzarol/docfx.result-snippets/Docfx.ResultSnippets.Docs/articles/save-result.md

 ## Non Deterministic Examples

 If the generated result is non-deterministic
-@Docfx.ResultSnippets.ResultExtensions.SaveResults* can be called with the `replaceExisting` flag set to `false`.
+<xref:Docfx.ResultSnippets.ResultExtensions.SaveResults*> can be called with the
+`replaceExisting` flag set to `false`.

 This will ensure the file is only created the first time and its only replaced